raspberrypilearning/mapping-the-weather/worksheet.md

     stations['items'][0]
     ```

-1. You should see something like the following, printed out in the shell.
+1. You should see something like the following printed out in the shell:

     ``` python
     {'weather_stn_name': 'Pi Towers Demo', 'weather_stn_id': 255541, 'weather_stn_long': 0.110421, 'weather_stn_lat': 52.213842}